its-a-unixsystem/barstocker/README.md

 # Stock & Crypto Status Widget

-This Rust program fetches market data from two sources and outputs a one‑line JSON object suitable for status bars or widgets:
+This Rust program fetches market data from two sources and outputs formatted data suitable for status bars or widgets:

 - **Stocks (Tiingo API):**
-  The default mode rotates through a list of stock tickers, caches API responses (with different cache durations for weekdays and weekends), calculates percentage changes based on current and previous close prices, and classifies the result using globally defined thresholds.
+  Fetches stock data, caches API responses (with different cache durations for weekdays and weekends), calculates percentage changes based on current and previous close prices, and classifies the result using globally defined thresholds.

 - **Cryptocurrencies (Kraken API):**
-  When run with the `--crypto` flag, the program rotates through a list of crypto trade pairs, fetches OHLC and ticker data from Kraken, calculates percentage changes using yesterday’s candle data, and reuses the global thresholds for classification.
+  Fetches crypto data from Kraken, retrieves OHLC and ticker data, calculates percentage changes using yesterday's candle data, and reuses the global thresholds for classification.

+## Operating Modes

+The program supports three operating modes:

+1. **Single Output Mode (Default):** Outputs a one-line JSON object for the current instrument based on rotation timing.
+2. **Continuous Mode (`--continuous`):** Continuously rotates through instruments, outputting JSON for each at regular intervals.
+3. **Ticker Mode (`--ticker`):** Displays a scrolling ticker window with all instruments, formatted with Pango markup for status bars.

+### Output Format

-The output is a single-line JSON object with the following keys:
+**Single/Continuous Mode:** JSON object with the following keys:
 - **text:** A summary (ticker or symbol, price, and percentage change).
 - **tooltip:** Additional details (such as cache age for stocks or current crypto info).
 - **class:** A classification label (`critdown`, `down`, `up`, or `wayup`) based on configurable thresholds.

+**Ticker Mode:** Pango markup string showing a scrolling window of all instruments with color-coded formatting.

 ## Requirements